sageemmy123/sageemmy123/README.md

-# Hello there, I'm Kisekka David
+# Hello there, I'm Emmanuel Opollo

-:computer: I am a **Backend Developer with over 3 years of proffesional experience**
+:computer: I am a **Software Developer with over 4 years of proffesional experience**

 :pushpin: Currently based in Kampala, Uganda